gwhitney/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/cost-center.md

 > Home > Accounting > Budget and Cost Center > Chart of Cost Centers

 ## 2. How to set up Chart of Cost Centers
-1. Go to the Chart of Cost Centers.
+1. Go to the Chart of Cost Centers (see screenshot below).
-1. Add region-wise nodes.
+1. Add region-wise nodes (if you are splitting your income/expenses geographically).
 1. Add other nodes as per your needs.

 Selecting a different Company will display the Cost Centers for that Company.

+Alternately, especially if you have many Cost Centers and you have not yet entered any transactions into your ledger, you may want to import your Cost Centers with the [Chart Importer](/docs/user/manual/en/setting-up/chart-importer).

 <img class="screenshot" alt="Cost Center" src="{{docs_base_url}}/assets/img/accounts/chart-of-cost-center.png">